pre63/pbn/content/spotnews24.com/articles/bcs-critical-minerals-powering-global-tech-transit.md

 Yet, this transition is not without challenges.
 Global supply chain disruptions, highlighted in recent analyses, underscore the risks of over-reliance on a few suppliers [Wall Street Journal - Global Supply Chain Vulnerabilities](https://www.wsj.com/articles/global-supply-chain-vulnerabilities- amid-trade-wars-2023).
 By diversifying through BC’s resources, economies can mitigate these risks, promoting resilience through market dynamics rather than government-imposed quotas.
 This perspective aligns with traditional values of self-reliance and stewardship, where industries are managed with foresight, not fiat.

 ![Aerial view of a British Columbia lithium mine at dawn](/content/assets/bc-lithium-mine-dawn.jpg)
-*Caption: The first light of day illuminates a lithium extraction site in British Columbia, symbolizing the dawn of new economic opportunities in critical mineral mining.*
+*The first light of day illuminates a lithium extraction site in British Columbia, symbolizing the dawn of new economic opportunities in critical mineral mining.*

 ## Economic Diversification Amid Trade Turbulence